NachoAG76/Women-in-Data-Science-WiDS-Datathon-2018/README.md

 - final_code.ipynb : Jupyter Notebook file for modeling

-- data_exploration.pdf : this file has plots of most of features (~810) except the features with primarily NaN values.
-The y-axis gives the average "is_female" values for each answer for each feature.
+- data_exploration.pdf : this file has plots of most of features (~810) except for the features with primarily NaN values.
+The y-axis gives the average "is_female" values for each survey answer for each feature.